AllenNeuralDynamics/aind-qc-portal/README.md

 The [QC Portal](https://qc.allenneuraldynamics.org/) is a browser application to view and interact with the AIND QC metadata and to annotate ``PENDING`` metrics with qualitative evaluations.
 The portal is currently maintained by Dan Birman in scientific computing, reach out with any questions or concerns.

-The portal works by pulling the metadata from the Document Database (DocDB) and pulling reference figures from Code Ocean (CO) data assets, or from storage in Kachery Cloud.
+The portal works by pulling the metadata from the Document Database (DocDB) and pulling reference figures from Code Ocean (CO) data assets.

 The portal allows users to annotate `PENDING` metrics.
 Logged in users can modify the value, state, and notes on metrics.
-When you make changes the **submit** button will be enabled.
-Submitting pushes your updates to DocDB along with a timestamp and your name.
+When you make changes the **review** button will be enabled.
+Reviewing and submitting pushes your updates to DocDB along with a timestamp and your name.

 [General documentation about the QC metadata](https://aind-data-schema.readthedocs.io/en/latest/quality_control.html).